4 Ecommerce KPIs That Are Critical to Your Online Store

 Now, let’s say your lifetime value is $45.

-Only now can you make sense of these metrics.
+Only now can you make sense of these ecommerce KPIs.
 From the example above, your acquisition costs are too high, because they surpass the amount the customer spends with you!

 But if your lifetime value is $500, a $50 cost per acquisition is nothing!

-When analyzing key metrics for success, you should always start from the top with lifetime value and customer acquisition costs.
+When analyzing ecommerce KPIs, you should always start from the top with lifetime value and customer acquisition costs.

-Depending on these KPIs, you can easily plan the next steps you need to take:
+Depending on these metrics, you can easily plan the next steps you need to take:

 If your CPA is higher than your lifetime value: You are paying more to land the customer than they spend with you.
 This means you are not producing a profit.
 To combat this, you have a few options.
 You can cut costs on advertising or find ways to produce cheaper lead magnets and content marketing.
 Or you can focus on improving your customer retention and focus on upselling existing and loyal customers to build lifetime value.
 Building lifetime value per customer will help you afford those acquisition costs.